tanducmai/dictionary-web-scraper/README.md

   - Otherwise, use the defined function *find_all_definition()* to find every definitions.

-Afterwards, I use a similar procedure to access the thesaurus of the word to find its synonyms and related words.

 Lastly, I use the define function called *mp3()* to return the URL of the mp3 of the word’s pronunciation.
 I simply assign the argument text, which is the HTML data of the word in the dictionary, to the *mp3()* function and locate the text